garychian/SDE-Project_4-Vehicle_Detecting_and_tracking/README.md

 ## Pipeline
 * **Input**

 	The project used training images from a combination of the [GTI vehicle image database](http://www.gti.ssr.upm.es/data/Vehicle_database.html) and [KITTI vision benchmark suite](http://www.cvlibs.net/datasets/kitti/).
+Finally we implement the code in video stream, please see this [project video](https://github.com/garychian/SDE-Project_4-Vehicle_Detection_and_tracking/blob/master/project_video.mp4)

 * **Feature Extraction**: Decide what features to use, color or gradient based features